tuokri/DPPCMakeTemplate/README.md

 vcpkg to their latest versions on vcpkg, which is good to do regularly, unless you have a reason to stay at specific version.

+You may need to run CMake configure again after updating the submodules.

 ## GitHub Actions

 This template uses GitHub Actions to build the project on